• Skip to primary navigation

 The crowd isn’t very smart or deep.
 The crowd isn’t very reflective.
 The crowd follows whatever shiny new thing comes along.
 For many reasons, following the crowd takes us further and further away from becoming the individuals we were born to be.
 But because most people are so busy following the crowd — and pursuing the pleasure which the crowd glorifies — they almost never notice this.

-I was never a compete crowd-follower.
+I was never a complete crowd-follower.
 I was proud of being more independent than most.
 But I eventually realized I was suffocating without meaning.
 I had accepted too much of what the world — the crowd, really — had given me.

 And now that I’ve slowly started asking more and more questions — and finding answers which might as well be unknown tongues to the crowd — I fear that I’m on a path on which nobody I care about will follow.